 The Coupe De Paris (Paris Cup) held over 30 laps of the Montlhéry circuit was won by Jean-Pierre Wimille in a Bugatti T59.Show Article

 While testing the Type 57 tank-bodied racer which had just won a Le Mans race, not far from the factory on the road near the village of Duppigheim (France), 30-year-old Jean Bugatti was killed.
-He lost control of the vehicle and crashed into a tree while trying to avoid a drunken bicyclist and is interred in the Bugatti family plot at the municipal cemetery in Dorlisheim.
-There is a monument to him at the site of his accident.
+He lost control of the vehicle and crashed into a tree while trying to avoid a drunken bicyclist and was interred in the Bugatti family plot at the municipal cemetery in Dorlisheim.
+There is a monument to him at the site of the accident.

 Jean BugattiShow Article

-Rene Dreyfus in a Delahaye won the 'Million Franc' challenge run at the Montlhery (FRance) circuit, beating a Bugatti and a Sefac.Show Article
+Rene Dreyfus in a Delahaye won the 'Million Franc' challenge run at the Montlhery (France) circuit, beating a Bugatti and a Sefac.Show Article

 Ettore Bugatti married Genevieve Delcuze as his second wife after fathering two children by her.Show Article